yangheng95/PyABSA/README.md

             'It took half an hour to get our check , which was perfect since we could sit , have drinks and talk !'
             ]

-# Download the provided pre-training model from Google Drive
+# Download the provided pre-training models from Google Drive
 model_path = 'state_dict/lcf_atepc_cdw_rest14_without_spc'

 aspect_extractor = load_aspect_extractor(trained_model_path=model_path,